Orange Cake Recipe (Moist, Made With Whole Oranges)

 - Keep the finish simple: Skip the glaze or frosting and dust the cooled cake with icing (confectioners’) sugar instead.

-For the orange cake recipe, you can use a 9″ (23cm) springform pan (what I use), two 8″ (20cm) round pans (for two layers), an 8″ (20cm) square pan, a 9″ round pan or 9×5′ (23×12.7″) inch loaf pan.
-Baking time will vary, so start checking for doneness during the last 10 minutes.
+You can use a 9″ (23cm) springform pan, two 8″ (20cm) round pans (for two layers), an 8″ (20cm) square pan, a 9″ round pan, or a 9×5″ (23×12.7″) inch loaf pan.

 Yes.
 The cake keeps well at room temperature for a day and actually improves in flavor after a few hours.
 For longer storage, let it cool completely, wrap well, and freeze for up to 3 months.

-More delicious cake recipes
+More cake recipes to try:

 - Best banana cake with chocolate icing – super moist and very popular